 Gerry Turner has more than 30 years’ experience in the aviation industry gained from varied technical, commercial and operational roles within airlines and industry bodies around the globe.
 Gerry was appointed to the role of Jetstar Japan CEO in April 2015.
 His most recent role was Executive Manager, Jetstar Group Operations, the most senior operational role in Jetstar Group.
 In this role he supported all the Jetstar-branded airlines across the Asia-Pacific including Australia, Japan, Singapore and Vietnam.

 Gerry has worked for low-cost carriers across the Asia-Pacific and Europe, including his native Ireland where he spent 12 years with Ryanair.
 This experience has equipped him with a wealth of low cost aviation intelligence delivering strong results in challenging markets.

 After moving to Australia with his family, Gerry played a pivotal role on the project team in launching Jetstar in 2004, and has carried the airline’s development on the Executive Management team since its inception, working in leadership roles across all areas of Jetstar’s operational, strategic and business functions.
-Eleven years later, Jetstar has grown to be the largest low fares group of carriers in the Asia Pacific, carrying more than 100 million passengers.
+Jetstar has grown to be one of the largest low fares group of carriers in the Asia Pacific, carrying more than 200 million passengers.

 Having started his career as a Licensed Aircraft Engineer, Gerry brings a deep and technical understanding of the qualifications of aircraft and engine types, which has been key to his success in progressing to senior management roles in engineering and beyond.
 Other senior roles he has held include Jetstar Australia’s Chief Operating Officer, Executive Manager Transformation at Qantas and he was also responsible for bringing Jetstar’s first Boeing 787 Dreamliner fleet into service.